soedinglab/spacedust/README.md

 ### Important parameters

     # createsetdb
-    --gff-type                             Type in the GFF file to filter by --gff-dir                              Path to gff dir file
+    --gff-type                             Type of feature in the GFF file to filter by (default: "", all features) --gff-dir                              Path to gff dir file

     # clustersearch